Share this article

 For us, we referenced our time spent on an Italian Agriturismo dog sitting and looking after chickens, and cats to show our experience taking care of someone else’s animals.
 But we also made sure to mention our childhoods growing up with Labs and Retrievers and our desire to get a dog once we returned to the States.

-4. Don't be too formal; show your personality
+4. Show your personality

 This is a great way to seem transparent to the homeowner and a great way to showcase your personality if you can connect on a call.
-You also get to see the homeowner and if you'd like to work for them (it needs to be a good fit for you both).
+You also get to see the homeowner and if you'd like to sit for them (it needs to be a good fit for you both).

 5. Be flexible